 Find more NYC classes in our Classes Guide and Directory Listings.

 Think you'll lose it if you hear yet another chorus of "Wheels on the Bus?"
 Then try this out-there twist on the usual Parent & Me music class.
 Founder Natalie Weiss is a well-known DJ and early childhood educator, and she designed the class to be stimulating for both babies and their parents.
 Participants are introduced to a variety of musical styles like house, electro, and hip-hop (no nursery rhymes), interactive equipment, and rhythmic movements.
 Classes are held in a number of Brooklyn neighborhoods, or you can arrange for a private session in your home.

 Ages 0 to 3

-Yes, we know, sing-alongs in Brooklyn are as ubiquitous as hipster mustaches.
+Yes, we know, singalongs in Brooklyn are popping up everywhere.
 But the communal crooning sessions led by Lloyd H. Miller are truly unique.
 The kindie rocker is best known as the front man for the smartest family-band in town, The Deedle Deedle Dees, who perform songs about science and historic icons like author Zora Neale Hurston, aviatrix Amelia Earhart, and early American politician Aaron Burr.
 Miller shares a few of his originals with spirited renditions of childhood classics at weekly drop-in sing-alongs throughout the borough.
 He's great at engaging kids and happy to share his rich knowledge of history—even with adults.
 Drop-in sessions are available, and after the show, if you ask nicely, he may let baby strum softly on his guitar.

 RELATED: 12 Things to Do with Your NYC Baby Before Age 1